AAnzel/Polar-Diagrams-Dashboard/README.md

 This library is created for the following paper:

-***"A Multi-Technique Strategy for Improving Summary Polar Diagrams"*** by Aleksandar Anžel, Zewen Yang, and Georges Hattab
+***"A Multi-Technique Approach for Improving Summary Polar Diagrams"*** by Aleksandar Anžel, Zewen Yang, and Georges Hattab

 Please cite the paper as:
 ```latex